How do I end my tenancy agreement?

 - the landlord doesn't respond to a notice from Fair Trading to engage in a formal rent reduction negotiation process within 7 days, or fails to or stops participating in the formal process, or

 - 'good faith' negotiations fail because the rent reduction that the landlord can agree to are not affordable for you, or because of financial hardship you are likely to face due to arrears you have already accumulated and/or any further arrears you are likely to accrue if the tenancy is not ended

 In this situation you can only be required to pay up to a maximum of 2 weeks rent in compensation.
 The Tribunal also has discretion not to impose any fee at all.

 - Can I end my tenancy due to hardship?

 You are also able to apply to the NCAT to end a fixed-term agreement early if you can show the NCAT that continuing the tenancy would cause undue hardship.

-If you are an 'impacted tenant' and rent reduction negotiations have failed you can end your tenancy early on this basis, and the break fee will be a maximum of 2 weeks rent.
+If you are a 'COVID-19 impacted tenant' and rent reduction negotiations have failed you can end your tenancy early on this basis under s228C of the Residential Tenancies Act 2010 (NSW), and the break fee will be a maximum of 2 weeks rent.
 See 'How do I end my tenancy agreement' above.

 However, keep in mind wait times for hearings at the Tribunal may be up to 6 - 8 weeks, unless you are able to secure an urgent hearing (see COVID-19 Guide: Tribunal).